tomek-he-him/6-to-library/Readme.md

 ##### Export/import names

-[“ECMAScript 6 favors the single/default export style, and gives the sweetest syntax to importing the default.”][david-herman] We encourage it as well.
-If you export only the default value, it will work just as seamlessly as in the examples above.
+[“ECMAScript 6 favors the single/default export style, and gives the sweetest syntax to importing the default.”][david-herman] We do the same.
+If you only export the default, your library will work as seamlessly as in the examples above.

-Otherwise you will need to reference the export explicitly by its name:
+Otherwise you'll have to reference each export by its name:

 ```js
 // original.js
 export default 1;